 Is there anything more adorable than a pug?
 I’m here to tell you there is!
 A colorful pug!
 Here’s a tutorial to an awesome abstract pug acrylic painting!
 Perfect for beginners!

 If you're looking for something more personal, you can even make a pet paint by numbers by sending a picture of you best friend.

 While searching the internet for elephant painting by numbers I found a nice bohemian elephant that seemed to really want to be painted.

 So, if you want to dive into some free style painting (and who wouldn’t, these painting kits always send us more paints than we need) here’s a nice tutorial on how to paint a bohemian elephant.

 And if you want more Elephant inspiration here are a few awesome projects you can try no matter your level including this fabulous abstract painting found among the collection.

 Abstract Lion Paintings

-This painting is definitely one of my favorite animal paintings: the Lion.
+This painting is definitely one of my favorite animal paint by numbers: the Lion.